deadven7/deadven7/README.md

-# Data Science Enthusiast, Fullstack Web Developer
+# Data Science Aspirant

 # View my [portfolio](https://amaanvora.com/)

 ## I love coming up with creative and inventive ways to solve problems and perform tasks

-#### I am a 21 year old Indian, pursuing a degree in Computer Science and Engineering.
+#### I am a 23 year old Masters student from Rutgers University, pursuing a degree in Statistics (Data Science).
 #### Fascinated by the world of Data Science and all its sub-fields, I have created various projects to expand my theoretical and practical knowledge about the field.
 #### The projects explore the following Data Science related topics -
 * ##### Data Analysis